Vacation rentals in Lake Crescent

 Washington’s Lake Crescent owes its existence to a massive earthquake that rocked the Olympic Mountains several thousand years ago.
 The resulting landslide dammed a river, causing a valley to flood and create this 12-mile-long, crescent-shaped lake.
 Now part of the Olympic National Park, Lake Crescent is known for its startlingly clear waters (a result of low nitrogen and algae levels) surrounded by old-growth forest.
 While the landscape feels remote and almost prehistoric, it’s welcoming to travelers of all levels of ruggedness.
 You’ll find plenty of outfitters to help get you out on the water along with well-tended trails that climb from the shore into the misty Pacific Northwest wilderness.

-Top things to do in Lake Crescent
+What are the top things to do in Lake Crescent?

 Boating and Swimming at Lake Crescent